chi0tzp/bin-dir/README.md

 ~~~~
 Back-up script based on [`rsync`](https://linux.die.net/man/1/rsync).
 The script backs up certain directories (given in the `DIRS` array) for each of a set of specified machines (disciminated by their `$HOSTNAME` -- see the `if...elif` statement).

-For each hostname, you need to define `ROOT_DIR`, and an array of the files and/or directories under `ROOT_DIR` to be backed-up.
+For each hostname, a `ROOT_DIR` needs to be defined, along with an array (i.e., `DIRS`) of the files and/or directories under `ROOT_DIR` to be backed-up.
 For example,

 ~~~~
 ROOT_DIR=${HOME}"/"
 DIRS=( "bin/" ".ssh/" ".tmux.conf" )
 ~~~~

-For adding a new host, named "new_host", add an extra `elif` branch as follows:
+For adding a new host, named -- for instance-- "new_host", an extra `elif` branch needs to be added as follows:
 ~~~~
 ...
 elif [ "${HOSTNAME}" == "new_host" ]